 - 1. Go first to Preferences, located in the Affinity Photo menu on the top left.
 Click on the Photoshop Plugins icon. - 2.
 Check the 'Allow "unknown" plugins to be used' box at the bottom of the screen. - 3.
 Click on the Authorize Global button at the bottom of the window.
 MacOS will present you with a dialog box that shows the root folder of your system.
-Click on the Authorize button in this box. - 4.
-Click on the Add button underneath the Plugin Search Folders area, and navigate to Applications/ON1 Effects 2021/Plug-in Files/ON1 Effects 2021.plugin.
+Click on the Authorize button in this box.

+- 4. Click on the Add button underneath the Plugin Search Folders area, and navigate to Applications/ON1 Effects 2022/Plug-in Files/ON1 Effects 2022.plugin.
 Click OK. - 5.
 When you click on the Close button, Affinity Photo will prompt you to restart the app.
 When you do this, you should now see Effects listed in the Detected Plugins section of the Photoshop Plugins preferences.

-Preferences C C Photoshop Plu ugins Plugins will be automatically detected in Open Default Folder in Finder Plugins will be automatically detected in the default folder: Detected Plugins Plugin Search Folders Plugin ON1 Effects Standalone 2021 Status Unknown /Applications/ON1 Effects 2021/Plug-in Files Remove Add Plugin Support Folders / Allow "Unknown" plugins to be used Authorize Global Remove Add NB: Changes made to these settings will take effect when you restart Affinity.
+Preferen ces

+Photosho op Plugins

+Plugins will be automatically detected ed in the default folder:

+Open Default Folder in Finder

+Detected Plugins Plugin Search Folders

+Plugin Statu ıs

+ON1 Effects 2022 Unkn own /Applications/ON1 Effects 2022/Plug g-in Files/ON1 Effects/ON1

+Remove Add

+Plugin Support Folders

+Allow "Unknown" plugins to be u ised Remove Add

+NB: Chan nges made to these settings will t ake effect when you restart Affin ity.

+01

 Close